Construction of set-valued dual processes on manifolds: Intertwined dual processes: a generalized Pitman theorem

 In this section we will consider the case where $f^D$ is the distance to boundary.
 It is not covered by Section~\ref{Section6} since distance to boundary is not smooth, it is singular on the skeleton of $D$.
 We will make an approximation of it, and then go to the limit in law.

 Let $\wi W_t$ be a real-valued Brownian motion and $\wi D_t$ be the solution of~\eqref{6.5mod0} started at $\wi D_0$, with driving Brownian motion $\wi W_t$. \begin{assumption} Fix $\a\in (0,1)$ and $\e>0$.
-Let $\wi D_0 \in \cF^{\a,\e}$.
-There exists a closed bounded subset $\wi \cF^{\a,\e}$ of $\cF^{\a,\e}$ in which the process $(\wi D_t)_{t\ge 0}$ a.s.\ takes its values, such that the map $D\mapsto S(D)$ is uniformly Lipschitz from $\wi \cF^{\a,\e}$ with the $C^{2}$ metric to $\cK(M)$, the set of compact subsets of $M$ endowed with the Hausdorff metric.
-Moreover all skeletons $S(D)$ of elements $D\in \wi \cF^{\a,\e}$ have uniformly bounded $(d-1)$-Hausdorff measure, and their regular part have uniformly bounded sectional curvature. \end{assumption} \begin{conj} We conjecture that Assumption~\ref{A4.0} is always realized, for any $\a\in (0,1)$, $\e>0$, $\wi D_0 \in \cF^{\a,\e}$. \end{conj} All examples together with the study of the motion of the skeleton in Appendix~\ref{Section3} make us believe that Conjecture~\ref{C4.0} is true.
-However a better knowledge of skeletons is necessary to solve it.
+There exists a closed bounded subset $\wi \cF^{\a,\e}$ of $\cF^{\a,\e}$ in which the process $(\wi D_t)_{t\ge 0}$ a.s.\ takes its values, such that the map $D\mapsto S(D)$ is { continuous} from $\wi \cF^{\a,\e}$ with the $C^{2}$ metric to $\cK(M)$, the set of compact subsets of $M$ endowed with the Hausdorff metric.
+Moreover { Brownian motions with probability one never hit the singular part of $S(\tilde D_t)$}. \end{assumption} \begin{conj} We conjecture that Assumption~\ref{A4.0} is always realized, for any $\a\in (0,1)$, $\e>0$, $\wi D_0 \in \cF^{\a,\e}$. \end{conj} { Notice that Theorem 1.1 in \cite{Albano:16} proves the first part of the conjecture, i.e. the continuity of $D\mapsto S(D)$, in the case where $M=\R^d$ endowed with a possibly varying Riemannian metric. } All examples together with the study of the motion of the skeleton in Appendix~\ref{Section3} make us believe that Conjecture~\ref{C4.0} is true.
+However a better knowledge of skeletons is necessary to solve it. { We believe that the process $(S(\tilde D_t))_{t\ge 0}$ takes its values in a set of regular stratified spaces, and that it has absolutely continuous variation in this space}.

 Let us begin with some preparatory results.
 To describe the approximation of $\rho(x,\partial D)$ we are interested in, let us introduce some notations. $\bullet$ Let $(x,D)\mapsto \ell_\e(x,D)\df(h_\e\circ \rho_{\partial D})(x)$ where $h_\e\equiv 1$ in $[0,\e/2]$, $h_\e\equiv 0$ in $[3\e/4,\infty)$ and $h_\e$ is smooth and nonincreasing in $[0,\infty)$.
-When $D$ is fixed by the context, we will denote $\ell_\e(x)\df\ell_\e(x,D)$. $\bullet$ For any $\d\in (0,\e)$, let $\varphi_\d:\RR_+\to \RR$ be a nonnegative function with support in $[0,\delta]$, such that the mapping $\RR^d\ni u\mapsto \varphi_d(\vert u\vert)$is smooth and $\int_{\RR^d} \varphi_d(\vert u\vert)\, du=1$ (in the sequel, $\vert \cdot\vert$ will stand for the usual Euclidean norm or for the Riemannian norm on any tangent space of $M$, depending on the context) .
+When $D$ is fixed by the context, we will denote $\ell_\e(x)\df\ell_\e(x,D)$. $\bullet$ For any $\d\in (0,\e)$, let $\varphi_\d:\RR_+\to \RR$ be a nonnegative function with support in $[0,\delta]$, such that the mapping $\RR^d\ni u\mapsto \varphi_\d(\vert u\vert)$ is smooth and $\int_{\RR^d} \varphi_\d(\vert u\vert)\, du=1$ (in the sequel, $\vert \cdot\vert$ will stand for the usual Euclidean norm or for the Riemannian norm on any tangent space of $M$, depending on the context) .

 $\bullet$ Let $g_\d$ be a smooth, $1$-Lipschitz and odd function defined on $\RR$, with $g_\d(r)=r$ on $[0,\e/4]$, $0\leq g_\d(r)\leq r$ for any $r\geq 0$, and $g_\d(r)=c_\delta r$ on $[3\e/8,\infty)$, for an appropriate constant $c_\delta\leq 1$ very close to~$1$ that will be defined below in \eqref{cdelta}.
 We write $\rho_\d(x,\partial D)\df g_\d(\rho(x,\partial D))$.
 The approximation of $\rho(x,\partial D)$ we choose is